icosa-foundation/three-tiltloader/README.md

     let updateableMeshes;

     /* IMPORTANT: Point the loader to a folder of all the brush shaders and textures.
-    *  This is not included by default to reduce package size and leave brush location up to the implementer.
+    *  This has been omitted to reduce package size and leave brush location up to the implementer.
     *  You can get a copy of the brushes folder at this project's repository.
     */
     loader.setBrushDirectory( 'path/to/brush/folder' );